SQL is deep - a personal journey

 Transactions: 2010.
 I knew about transactions but had not had that much of a call to use them at Bear.
 Most of our updates were from a single-thread process.
 At Amazon I led the design of a piece of infrastructure that was used by multiple people, with requests that were composed of smaller units.
 I learned the hard way that it is hard to reason about success/failure on composite operations without transactions.

 ROLLUP.
 2015.
-At Guy Carpenter, writing software to study catastrophe models, I need to populate choice menus with a set of parameters that combined into huge data sets.
+At Guy Carpenter, writing software to study catastrophe models, I need to populate choice menus with a set of possible values for columns from huge data sets.

-GROUPING SETsallowed me to boil the datasets down to these components - How cool is that?
+GROUPING SETsallowed me to boil the datasets down to these components in a single go - How cool is that?

 PL/pgSQL.
 Dataset importing into the DB is so much better if you just dump your data into an